What happens next in Liz Truss vs Rishi Sunak leadership contest?

-Tory leadership race: What happens next in Liz Truss vs Rishi Sunak contest?
+Tory leadership race: What happens next in Rishi Sunak vs Liz Truss contest?

 Final two vying to be PM will make their case to Tory members